Reversible Semen Analysis Factors

 If none of the specimen was missed on collection, then the most common reasons for a low ejaculate volume include:

 3) Retrograde ejaculation.
 This is a situation where the bladder neck does not tighten down as it should during ejaculation, and either all or part of the ejaculate flows backward into the bladder.
 Post-ejaculatory urinalysis testing can be used to evaluated for the presence of retrograde ejaculation.
-See the “Ejaculatory Dysfunction" section of this website for more details.

 4) Ejaculatory dysfunction.
 This occurs when the muscular vas deferens does not properly transport the sperm from the epididymis to the urethra.
 A severe form of this, in which no fluid comes into the urethra at all, is called anejaculation.
 Common reasons for ejaculatory dysfunction include neurologic problems (such as spinal cord injury or diabetes mellitus) and certain medications (such as antidepressants).
-See “Ejaculatory Dysfunction” section later for more information using the link above.

 5) Ejaculatory duct obstruction (EDO).
 In men with EDO, the fluid from the vas deferens and seminal vesicles is blocked from entering the urethra.
 This can be either a partial or complete blockage.
-See “Ejaculatory Dysfunction" section (link above) for further information on EDO.

 6) Seminal vasculopathy.
 The seminal vesicles can become dysfunctional and fail to contract, leading to decreased amounts of seminal vesicle fluid entering into the ejaculate.
 Neurologic problems, such as diabetes mellitus, are the most common cause of seminal vasculopathy.

 7) Dehydration.
 If a man is very dehydrated at the time of specimen collection, it can potentially play a role in decreased ejaculate volumes, although this has not been studied extensively.
-For men with a borderline ejaculate volume, I recommend that they come in well hydrated for any follow-up semen analysis testing, drinking enough fluids to keep the urine pale yellow (generally a good sign of adequate hydration).
+For men with a borderline ejaculate volume, I recommend that they come in well hydrated for any follow-up semen analysis testing, drinking enough fluids to keep the urine a pale yellow color (generally a good sign of adequate hydration).

 Acidic Semen pH or Fructose Negative